SamoyaTech/D287-Custom-PC-Website/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+*PartTest.java*
+- line 159-178 added 2 unit tests for setter methods for the min and max inventory

 J.  Remove the class files for any unused validators in order to clean your code.

+- deleted DeletePartValidator.java and ValidDeletePart.java

 K.  Demonstrate professional communication in the content and presentation of your submission.